djellemah/clevic/README.txt

 Beyond that, the framework provides a DSL for defining more complex and useful behaviour (see Clevic::ModelBuilder).

+=== Examples

-In the models/ subdirectory, start with minimal_models.rb. account_models.rb and times_models.rb provide definitions for more real-world examples.
+In the models/ subdirectory, start with minimal_models.rb. account_models.rb and times_models.rb provide definitions for real-world examples.
 Associated SQL schemas are in the sql subdirectory.
 For implementation and more extensive comments, see Clevic::ModelBuilder.

 === Framework

+* uses Sequel for data access.
 * use blocks to format values for particular fields.
 * sensible caching to handle large data sets without unnecessary memory and cpu usage
 * extensions to various Qt classes to make db programming easier.
-* uses Sequel for data access.
 * leverages SQL whenever possible to handle large datasets, sorting, filtering etc. So it's probably not suitable for talking to a remote db across a slow link.

 == PROBLEMS:

-See TODO file.
+There are some tests, but Clevic needs a comprehensive testing framework.

 == SYNOPSIS: